NeVerTools/MOCO/docs/source/tutorials.rst

             <max_array_size value="10" />
         </parameters>

-* Afterwards the Behavior Tree is fully specified in terms of the BT in the BT.cpp XML format and the used BT plugins in SCXML for navigating, picking, and placing.
+* Afterwards the Behavior Tree is fully specified in terms of the BT in the BT.cpp XML format and the used BT plugins in ASCXML for navigating, picking, and placing.
 We will go into the details of the individual files later.

     .. code-block:: xml